Learn the best way to play the C Major Scale on the guitar with this guide.

 I warned you.
 Without a cutaway to reach those high frets, you're going to be reaching around the guitar body to play the top notes.

-Maybe it's time to bust out the electric guitar for that one.
+Maybe it's time to bust out the electric guitar to play the C major scale over three octaves.

 The C Major Chordal Scale